Find out which popular books are deserving of all the hype!

-I tend to scoff at popular books that show up on EVERY summer reading list or pop up all over my bookstagram feed.
-I assume a certain amount of groupthink is involved or lack of wanting to voice a negative opinion when so many others praise a novel.
-However, there are exceptions to this random prejudice that I created based on practically no evidence : ) So, it was a useful exercise for me to put together my list of books that I loved despite the hype.
+I tend to scoff at popular books that show up on EVERY summer reading list or show up all over my bookstagram feed.
+I assume a certain amount of groupthink is involved.
+Or maybe these reviewers don’t want to voice a negative opinion when so many others offer praise.

 The Guernsey Literary & Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows